 If the stems of the leaves turn a bright red all of a sudden, this could be a sign of a couple of things.
 In terms of nutrient issues, there's a good chance that the plant is lacking phosphorus, calcium, or magnesium if the leaves are also yellowing.
 The light intensity may be a little too high also.

 If there is an appearance of almost baking flour like dusting on fan leaves, then powdery mildew is probably the problem.
+Powdery mildew can be more prevalent during the flowering period, and is caused by high humidity levels and poor air flow around the tops of the plants.

 Tobacco Mosaic Virus (TMV)